blesswinsamuel/react-form-hooks/docs/GettingStarted.md

 Also, the form would perform better if the hooks are moved to their own components and then reused.

 For a better approach where most of the boilerplate is reused, it is better to move `useFieldState` to a common component and then reused.
-Check `BasicForm.ts` in `website/src/examples` directory for and example implementing this approach.
+Check `BasicHooks.ts` in `website/src/examples` directory for and example implementing this approach.